ifly6/Communique/README.md

 10. Version 10 allows names to be filtered using `+regex:PATTERN` and `-regex:PATTERN` flags that require and omit regex matches, respectively.
 Obviously, these flags break compatibility with previous versions.
 If there are further kinds of filters desired, make a feature request on GitHub.
-    - As this operates on the Java `Pattern` library, anything that fails in that library—which I don't expect will be often—will also fail here.
-There may be issues when using `:` in any regex because of the way that Communique parses names.
+    - As this operates on the Java `Pattern` library, anything that fails in that library – which I don't expect will be often – will also fail here.
+There may be issues when using `:` in any regex because of the way that Communiqué parses names.
 But `:` doesn't mean anything special, so that should not be much of a problem.
     - Hint: `-regex:.*[0-9]$` will omit anything that ends with a digit
     - Hint: `+regex:[a-zA-Z]+` will require only characters